mgechev/revive/RULES_DESCRIPTIONS.md

 ## banned-characters

-_Description_: Checks given banned characters in identifiers(func, var, const).
+_Description_: Checks given banned characters in identifiers (func, var, const).
 Comments are not checked.
+The rule also warns on filenames with non-ASCII characters; this helps preventing attacks like the one described [here](https://www.arp242.net/jia-tan-go.html).

 _Configuration_: This rule requires a slice of strings, the characters to ban.